Powell Family Cooking

 Why We Love This Recipe

-• It's filling: A hearty and satisfying breakfast option.
+• Filling: A hearty and satisfying way to start the day.

 A full ingredient list with exact measurements can be found in the recipe card below.